looksue/chatterbox/README.md

 # chatterbox

-An app that allows you to view the latest news and leave comments on the article.
+An app that allows you to view the latest questions on StackOverflow and leave comments on the question.